6 Strategies For Managing ADHD Forgetfulness

 People with ADHD: Symptoms and characteristics

 One of the characteristics of ADHD brains is that they often struggle to filter out unnecessary sensory information, making it harder to focus.
-This means that people with ADHD may find it difficult to pay attention to information being given to them due to the feeling of being bombarded by sensory input.
+This means that people with ADHD may find it difficult to pay attention to information being given to them due to the sense of being bombarded by sensory input.
 If they aren’t focused while taking in the information, it’s unlikely to be stored in their working memory and so can’t be referenced a short while later.

 Can I reduce the symptoms of attention-deficit/hyperactivity disorder (ADHD)?